cambridge-cares/TheWorldAvatar/Agents/NTUPVLibAgent/README.md

 - `modules_per_string` the number of modules per string
 - `strings_per_inverter` the number of strings per inverter

-##### Misc properties

-The agent takes a scale factor that can be applied to the calculated power.
-The scale_factor can be set in the file `misc_parameters.properties` found in the `resources` folder.

 ####  [Option 2] Read Photovoltaic Model Specs from Knowledge Graph
-Alternatively, the parameters required to create a solar PV Model can be read from a knowledge graph.
+Alternatively, the parameters required to create a solar PV Model (see [model properties](#Model-properties) aboce) can be read from a knowledge graph.
 This requires an instantiation agent to create a Knowledge Graph filled with PV model parameter values.
 The  [HistoricalNTUEnergy Agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/HistoricalNTUEnergyAgent) provides an example to instantiate a knowledge graph which includes PV model parameters.

-This option is currently only available for latitude and longitude.
+Note: currently the agent is only able to retrieve the latitude and longitude (discussed [below](#Longitude-and-Magnitude-data)).

+### Misc properties

+The agent takes a scale factor that can be applied to the calculated power.
+The scale_factor can be set in the file `misc_parameters.properties` found in the `resources` folder.

 ## 2. Weather Data Preparation
-The agent is designed to work with data from one of three sources: weather stations, irradiance sensors, and the OpenMeteo API.
-It is necessary to have one of the above data retrieved and instantiated on the knowledge graph before running the agent.
-Only option 3 is described here.
-For others, refer to the PVLibAgent.
+The [PVLibAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/PVLibAgent) is designed to work with data from one of three sources: weather stations, irradiance sensors, and the OpenMeteo API.
+Only the OpenMeteo API is used for the NTUPVLibAgent.

-####  [Option 3] Read data from OpenMeteo API
+#### Read data from OpenMeteo API
-In the event that the weather data is retrieved from the irradiance sensor, the related timeseries data has to be instantiated in the knowledge graph with the following structure:
+In the event that the weather data is retrieved from the OpenMeteo API, the related timeseries data has to be instantiated in the knowledge graph with the following structure:
 ```
 <http://test_openmeteo> rdf:type ontoems:ReportingStation .
 <http://test_openmeteo> ontoems:reports <http://test_parameter> .